 - 1. Interns will develop competency with a range of diagnostic skills, including: interviews, history taking, risk assessment, child/adult protective issues, diagnostic formulation, treatment planning, triage, disposition, and referral. - 2.
 Interns will develop skills in psychological intervention, including: environmental interventions, crisis intervention, short-term and long-term individual psychotherapy, group and family psychotherapy, and behavioral medicine techniques. - 3.
 Interns will develop skill with a range of assessment techniques, including: screening assessment, cognitive testing, achievement testing, assessment of behavior/emotional functioning, assessment of parent-child relationships and family systems, and neuropsychological evaluation. - 4.
 Interns will develop a capacity to engage in psychological consultation, through individual cases and participation in multidisciplinary teams, including consultation to: parents, mental health staff (e.g., psychiatrists, social workers, psychiatric nurse practitioners) medical staff (e.g., physicians, nurses, PT, OT, etc.), school systems, and the legal system.
 Consultation training can occur in both the inpatient and outpatient setting in both urban and rural areas. - 5.
 Interns will learn the clinical, legal, and ethical issues involved in documentation of mental health services within a medical and community clinic setting. - 6.
 Interns will integrate science and practice in assessment, intervention, and consultation.
 Interns are trained in empirically supported treatments, behavioral medicine protocols, and empirically supported assessment techniques. - 7.
+Interns will achieve a good rapport with patients, caregivers, and community partners with different worldviews, cultural backgrounds, and other individual differences.
+Interns will be sensitive to the cultural and individual diversity of patients and be committed to providing culturally competent services. - 8.
 Interns will develop assessment batteries, treatment goals, and consultative relationships based on the clinical issues at hand, while also considering potential limitations imposed by managed care and health policy and other issues of third party or family payment for mental health services.
-Interns will appreciate the range of vehicles for service delivery (e.g., primary care versus specialty clinics), which allow access to a variety of populations with social, financial and other obstacles to mental health.
+Interns will appreciate the range of vehicles for service delivery (e.g., primary care versus specialty clinics), which allow access to a variety of populations with social, financial, and other obstacles to mental health.